Polyphyodont

 A polyphyodont is any animal whose teeth are continually replaced.
 In contrast, diphyodonts are characterized by having only two successive sets of teeth.

 Polyphyodonts include most toothed fishes (most notably sharks), many reptiles such as crocodiles and geckos, and most other vertebrates, with mammals being the main exception (though not absolute).

 Growth

 New, permanent teeth grow in the jaws, usually under or just behind the old tooth, from stem cells in the dental lamina.
 Young animals typically have a full set of teeth when they hatch; there is no tooth change in the egg.
 Within days, tooth replacement begins, usually in the back of the jaw continuing forward like a wave.
 On average a tooth is replaced every few months.

 Crocodilia

 Crocodilia are the only non-mammalian vertebrates with tooth sockets.
-Alligators grow a successional tooth (a small replacement tooth) under each mature functional tooth for replacement once a year, each tooth being replaced up to 50 times in the alligator's life.
-Crocodilia are researched for tooth regeneration in humans.
+Alligators grow a successional tooth (a small replacement tooth) under each mature functional tooth for replacement about once a year, each tooth being replaced up to about 50 times in the alligator's life.
+This process is being researched for possible adaptation to tooth regeneration in humans.